Stefan-Radu/bachelor-thesis/README.md

 2. using a binary compiled with an unpached compiler
 3. turning off the patch in the updated compiler

 ![proof](./assets/spectre_on_stef_xps.png)

+### Conclusion

+Even though Meltdown was mittigated Spectre remains an issue on older hardware.
+The **only** complete mitigation for this class of attacks is updating the underlying hardware.

 ### Resource